Cheap Dates and Family Activities

 and, of course, Dustin, Porsche and Kody, too!

 My husband and I like to go to Fazoli's, which is an Italian fast food place.
 You can only find them in certain parts of the country right now, but they are in the process of going national.
 For very little money, you can buy an order of bread sticks which will be replenished ad infinitum by an employee coming round to the tables with a basket of them.
 (And if they don't have an employee to spare for the task, you just go up yourself and ask for more breadsticks.)
-For $1 you can get a frozen lemonade, and for another .35 they will put strawberry topping in the bottom of it.
-It's not extremely romantic, but it is a good place to sit and chat (with the kids along, if necessary) and get a good quantity of food for just a couple bucks.
+It's not extremely romantic, but it is a good place to sit and chat (with the kids along, if necessary) and get a good quantity of food for just a few bucks.

 Isidora in Lexington, Kentucky